Associate a SharePoint hub site to another hub to connect search experiences

 - Go to Active sites in the SharePoint admin center, and sign in with an account that has admin permissions for your organization.

-- Select the hub site that you'd like to make an association to, then select Hub settings in the command bar to open to hub settings panel.
+- Select the hub site that you'd like to make an association.
+Then select Hub on the command bar and select Edit hub site settings to open to hub settings panel.

 - Next, select a hub to associate to in the Parent hub association field.
 Hubs that are available for association will appear here.